TryUnfurl

 Try It Now →

-Why Link Previews Break — 7 Most Common Causes
+Why Link Previews Break — 7 Common Causes + URL Unfurl Fixes

-Link preview problems are frustrating because the cause isn't always obvious — the page looks fine in your browser, but the preview is wrong, missing, or outdated.
+Link preview problems are frustrating because the cause isn't always obvious — the page looks fine in your browser, but the URL unfurl is wrong, missing, or outdated.
+Almost every broken preview traces back to one of seven predictable root causes, and each one has a specific fix.

 1. Missing Open Graph Tags

-What happens: The platform has nothing authoritative to work with, so it either shows no preview or scrapes random content from the page — wrong title, no image, or a description pulled from the first paragraph.
+What happens: The platform has nothing authoritative to work with, so it either shows no URL unfurl or scrapes random content from the page — wrong title, no image, or a description pulled from the first paragraph.

-Fix: Add the four core Open Graph tags to every page's <head>:
+Fix: Add the core Open Graph tags to every page's <head>:

 2. JavaScript-Rendered Metadata

 What happens: The page uses a JavaScript framework (React, Vue, Angular, Next.js without SSR) that injects meta tags after the page loads.
-Platform crawlers — Slackbot, Discordbot, Facebookexternalhit — don't execute JavaScript.
+Platform crawlers — Slackbot, Discordbot, facebookexternalhit, LinkedInBot, Twitterbot — don't execute JavaScript.
 They see the empty initial HTML with no meta tags.

 Fix: Use server-side rendering (SSR) or static site generation (SSG) so meta tags are present in the initial HTML response.
-For frameworks like Next.js, use the <Head> component with SSR.
+For Next.js, use the metadata export (App Router) or the Head component (Pages Router).
 For Nuxt.js, use useHead().
-For SPAs, consider a prerendering service.
+For SvelteKit, set <svelte:head>.
+For pure SPAs, use a prerendering service that serves static HTML to crawlers.

 3. Stale Cached Preview

-What happens: You updated your metadata, but the platform still shows the old preview.
+What happens: You updated your metadata, but the platform still shows the old URL unfurl.
 Platforms cache unfurl results and won't automatically re-fetch when your page changes.

-How to spot it: TryUnfurl.com shows the correct new metadata, but sharing the link elsewhere still shows the old version.
+How to spot it: TryUnfurl shows the correct new metadata, but sharing the link elsewhere still shows the old version.

 Fix: Force a cache refresh on each platform: